 “hillfarm oils produce a delicious premium extra virgin oil made from British rapeseed grown and pressed on their farm in Suffolk.

-hillfarm oil has been grown, pressed and bottled on Clare and Sam Fair’s farm since 2004.
+hillfarm oil has been grown, pressed and bottled on Sam and Clare Fairs’s farm since 2004.
 People are now hooked on its nutty flavour, versatility in the kitchen as well as its nutritional benefits.
-Fans include Mark Hix, who says ‘I'm still a big fan of the Hillfarm as its flavour has an appealing freshness and, of course, that fantastically bright yellow colour, so evocative of the fields of rape flowers that we see in the British countryside each summer.’
+Fans include Mark Hix, who says ‘I'm still a big fan of the Hillfarm Oil as its flavour has an appealing freshness and, of course, that fantastically bright yellow colour, so evocative of the fields of rape flowers that we see in the British countryside each summer.’

 Farming in a sustainable and environmentally sensitive way is extremely important to hillfarm.
-Great care is taken to encourage the diversity of flora and fauna on the farm and work with nature to improve the population of beneficial insects.
-We love our bees so take great care not to harm them in any way one have just launched a hillfarm honey from hives on the farm.
-The solar panels on our barn roof produce all the energy we need to drive the presses that produce the oil and some spare to put into the National Grid.
+Great care is taken to encourage the diversity of flora and fauna on the farm and to work with nature to improve the population of beneficial insects.
+We love our bees so take great care not to harm them in any way and have just launched a hillfarm honey produced in bee hives on the farm.
+Another example of this is the solar panels on our barn roof, which produce all the energy needed to drive the presses that produce the oil and some spare to put into the National Grid.